PeterPawn/decoder/README.md

 To generate a password for decoding of data from a TFFS file, you need to have access to the device in question or you need to know the following data for the source device:
 * the serial number, as it was stored in the 'urlader environment' - it was a sequence of 16 '0'es for a long time, but newer models seem to have the serial number from the back of the device stored in this environment
-* the MAC address stored as 'maca' in the 'urlader environment' and last, but not least
+* the MAC address stored as 'maca' in the 'urlader environment'
 * the WLAN key from factory settings - locate it on the back of the device, where it was printed on a sticker
 * the TR-069 passphrase, if the device has a CWMP account configured (tr069_serial and tr069_passphrase are present in the environment)